rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 **SSH** - Secure Shell is a network protocol that allows remote access over un-secure networks.
 We will use SSH to access the Ceres login node.

+**shell** - a shell is what provides you an interface to the unix operating system.
+It's where we type commands and run programs.
+The default shell on Ceres is called bash.

 **login/compute node** - Nodes refer to the individual servers that compose an HPC system.
 The login node is the node/server that users are sent to when they SSH to the system.
 The compute nodes (typically the bulk of the HPC nodes) are designed for running the computationally intensive workloads.
 There can be many different types of compute nodes within a HPC system (i.e. standard, high memory, gpu, etc...).

 **core/logical core** - Cores (or CPU) are the computational processing component within a computer.
 Most modern cores have hyperthreading, which allow a single core to process two tasks simultaneously.
 Therefore, logical cores refer to the number apparent (not physical) cores in a system.
 For most modern systems, a single core will equate to two logical cores.